 - Data Integration – Enterprise data integration means moving and consolidating a business’s varied data into one, accessible place.
 This is a key component to making all the disparate data forms accessible and useable for the company.
 There are several different types of data integration, including virtualization, propagation, federation, and consolidation.
 Other methods include things like cloud integrations.

 - Master Data Management – Data integration methods are used in Master Data Management (MDM) and there can be some confusion involving these terminologies.
 MDM refers to tools or applications used as part of an enterprise data management strategy to help create master versions of data and provide a consistent view of scattered data.
 To generalize, the difference is that data integration is about the movement and consolidation of data and making it accessible, while MDM is about reconciling a business’s data from varied sources and making it useable.

 - Data Security – Security is an integral part of any data-related strategy.
 Data security often refers to the measures in place to ensure data is protected at all points of its lifecycle, including data at rest and data in transit.
 This protection not only refers to anti-theft and anti-leaking measures, but also to efforts that maintain data integrity and prevent corruption or destruction.

-With all of those components accounted for, it’s possible to draft an EDM strategy.
+With all of those components accounted for, it’s possible to draft an enterprise data management strategy.
 Below are a few best practices to keep in mind.

 Enterprise Data Management Strategy Best Practices

-- Invest in the Right People and Technology – Understanding the art of managing data isn’t everyone’s forte.
-It’s best to have an in-house or consultative expert with experience establishing enterprise data management systems.
-Their knowledge can help identify the right technologies to use.
+Understanding the art of managing data isn’t everyone’s forte.
+It’s best to have an in-house or consultative expert with experience establishing enterprise data management services and solutions.
+Their knowledge can help identify the right technologies to use for your particular use cases.
 They can also help your business avoid pitfalls, including accidental data loss or regulatory violations, thus aiding in a successfully, smooth EDM implementation.